vijay994/vijay994/README.md

 - 👋 Hi, I’m Vijay Parmar
-- 👀 I’m interested in Data Sience
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Structures and Algorithms.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 vijay994/vijay994 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.